5.1 Reviewing your work

 - Most people with a form of parkinsonism have idiopathic Parkinson’s.

-- Parkinson’s is progressive and can fluctuate – currently we don’t know the cause.
+- Parkinson’s is progressive and can fluctuate – currently, we don’t know the cause.

 - People get Parkinson’s because some of the nerve cells in their brains that produce a chemical called dopamine have died.
 This lack of dopamine means that people can have great difficulty controlling movement.

 - Around 145,000 people in the UK have Parkinson’s.
 The average age for symptoms to appear is around 60 years old.
-However, in some cases, Parkinson’s is diagnosed before the age of 40 – this is known as early-onset Parkinson’s.
+However, in some cases, Parkinson’s is diagnosed before the age of 40 – this is known as young-onset Parkinson’s.

 - The NICE guideline recommends that if a GP suspects a patient has Parkinson’s, they should be referred to a specialist in movement disorders before any treatment is considered.
 This can be a neurologist or elderly care physician.

 - Diagnosis is made by a detailed clinical examination following the criteria developed by the Parkinson’s UK Brain Bank.

 - Progression follows four phases – diagnosis, maintenance, complex and palliative – but people do not always progress through each stage one after the other.
 The effectiveness of medication can alter people’s experiences.